Robrecht Heyvaert: Career

-He also was nominated thrice for the Best Cinematography Award at the Ensor Awards.
 Heyvaert has collaborated with directors Adil El Arbi and Bilall Fallah on 3 Belgian features Gangsta (2018), Black (2015) and Image (2014), before working together on Bad Boys for Life.

-His TV work includes Snowfall (TV series) for which he worked on the pilot and the Disney+ series Ms. Marvel.
+They have done 6 films and 2 TV series together.

+He has collaborated twice with Director Tim Mielants.
+Their first collaboration was the Belgian war drama Wil.

+In 2024, Heyvaert and Mielants worked on Steve, which will premiere at the 2025 edition of the Toronto Film Festival.

+Heyvaert was nominated seven times for the Best Cinematography Award at the Ensor Awards and won the award twice.